eromatiya/blurredfox/README.md

 #### Installation notes:

++ Firefox's stable builds are only supported at the moment.
 + It is advisible to check the script first before running it.
 + You need `bash` to run it.
 + The script will fail if you have multiple profile directory!
 Make sure you only have one!